ICJIA/icjia-accessibility-portal/content/faqs.md

 **Why start now:**

-- **The deadline is firm** — April 24, 2026 applies to everyone, regardless of when training happens
+- **The deadline is firm** — April 24, 2026 applies to everyone, regardless of when training happens.
 - **The basics are available now** — These FAQs cover the core requirements and common fixes.
 A presentation adds context and Q&A, but you can begin with the fundamentals today.
 - **The work is difficult and time-consuming** — There is no one-click fix for accessibility.
 Making content accessible requires manual work: adding alt text, fixing heading structure, remediating PDFs, adding captions.
-A presentation may clarify requirements, but it won't speed up compliance — the work still needs to be done
+A presentation may clarify requirements, but it won't speed up compliance — the work still needs to be done.
-- **You can learn as you go** — Start with the most common issues (see: [What are the most common accessibility mistakes to avoid?](#general-accessibility-questions-what-are-the-most-common-accessibility-mistakes-to-avoid)) and build from there
+- **You can learn as you go** — Start with the most common issues (see: [What are the most common accessibility mistakes to avoid?](#common-concerns-what-are-the-most-common-accessibility-mistakes-to-avoid)) and build from there.

 **What you can start doing today:**